 Be prepared that credit cards such as Visa, MC, American Express etc. are not commonly accepted in Germany as a method of payment but rather cash or EC Cards.

-Even large stores such as IKEA, and many major grocery stores ONLY accept EC Cards or cash.
+You will get an EC Card when you open your bank account with a German bank, but you have to apply for it.
+The card and a personal identification number (PIN) will come in the mail following your appointment with the bank representative.
+However they always arrive in separate letters with a few days difference.
 With your PIN you can use your EC card to withdraw money from a cash machine 24 hours a day.
 No fees are charged for withdrawing money from your own bank's cash machines.
 A withdrawal fee is charged if you use the machines of other banks - usually one percent, but no more than five euros per transaction.